 Written with authority

 People experiencing domestic abuse, regardless of their gender, often find themselves hesitant to leave because of concerns for their pets.
 This dilemma becomes even more complicated when shelters or safe houses are unable to accommodate animals.
 In such situations, victims are left with a difficult decision: stay in an abusive environment to protect their pets or leave without them and potentially endanger their beloved companions.
-If a victim doesn’t have access to a secure place that is pet-friendly, such as with family or friends, they may feel trapped with limited options.
+If a victim doesn’t have access to a pet-friendly secure place, such as with family or friends, they may feel trapped with limited options.
 This heartbreaking reality highlights the urgent need for more resources and support systems that address the unique challenges faced by survivors of domestic abuse and their animal companions.

 How can a victim leave an abusive relationship and protect a pet?